8-Day Morocco Trekking Tour

 What should be packed for a trekking tour in Morocco?

-Recommended items include sturdy hiking footwear, layered clothing suitable for varying temperatures, a warm jacket, sun protection (hat, sunscreen, sunglasses), a reusable water bottle, and a small daypack.
+Recommended items include sturdy hiking footwear, layered clothing suitable for varying temperatures, a warm jacket, sun protection (hat, sunscreen, and sunglasses), a reusable water bottle, and a small daypack.
 During colder months, additional thermal clothing and gloves are advisable.

 What is the best period for trekking in Morocco?